 5 – 6

 The duration of a lesson is defined as 60 minutes of which instruction must account for at least 45 minutes.
 Typically, one lesson is 45 minutes followed by a 15-minute break.
 However, it is also possible to have 90 minutes teaching sessions as, according to the acts and degrees, the teaching must be divided into appropriate teaching periods.
 The municipalities and the schools decide themselves how education hours are allocated in weekly and daily timetables.

 In the year grades 1 and 2, a school day may have maximum 5 lessons, in the other grades, the maximum number is 7 lessons per day.

 All pupils are offered free school meals every day.
 For more information, see School Meals for All -brochure.

-Morning and afternoon activities are provided for children in grades 1–2 of basic education and for children admitted or transferred to special needs education in all grades.
+Morning and afternoon activities are provided for children in grades 1–2 of primary education and for children admitted or transferred to special needs education in all grades.
 The local authorities are not obliged to organise these activities but can be granted state subsidies for the provision.

 If the local authorities offer morning and afternoon activities, they must follow the requirements set by the Finnish National Agency for Education.
 These requirements define a minimum of 570 hours to be offered during the school year.
 The recommendation is that an average of 3-4 hours of activities is provided for on all weekdays, primarily between 7.00 and 17.00.